Solitaire's Journey

-Solitaire's Journey is a 1992 video game by Quantum Quality Productions for Amiga and DOS.
+Solitaire's Journey is a collection of video card games that developed and published by Quantum Quality Productions.
+It was released in 1992 for Amiga and MS-DOS.

 Gameplay

 Solitaire's Journey includes a variety of solitaire games, which can be played in the campaign style of either transcontinental trip or haunted house.

 Development

 Solitaire's Journey was designed by Andrew Visscher, who pitched it as an "unsolicited submission" to Quantum Quality Productions.

 Reception

 Allen L. Greenberg reviewed the game for Computer Gaming World, and stated that "Journey will prove an effective way of satisfying that primal appetite for entertainment."

 According to Computer Gaming World, Solitaire's Journey was a commercial success.
 Jeff Koke reviewed Solitaire's Journey in Pyramid #1 (May/June, 1993), and stated that "This is not the type of game that eats your brain for 10 hours a day, but it's not meant to be.
 Instead it's a game that provides a new twist on a very old pastime, and does it admirably."

 In 1996, Computer Gaming World declared Solitaire's Journey the 72nd-best computer game ever released.